jecki/DHParser/documentation_src/manuals/compile.rst

 "element"-nodes with the tag-name found in its starting- and ending-tag-children and then drops these children entirely.
 (Because they will be dropped anyway, it is not necessary to define a compilation-method for the STag and ETag-nodes!)
-Finally, the remaining "content"-child is reduced to the renamend element-node.
+Finally, the remaining "content"-child is reduced to the renamed element-node.

 Like all tree-transformations in DHParser, Compilation-methods are free to change the tree in-place.
 If you want to retain the structure of the tree before